N00242400/AWD-/README.md

 This step really showed me how routes and controllers all worked together to format an interactalble page while looking good also.

 Create & Store :
-Absolutely!
-Here’s a polished version of your text with typos corrected, grammar fixed, and the flow improved for clarity:

 To create a new pet, the user adds a pet through a form and saves the entry.
 If successful, a success message appears.
 I started this process by adding the routes (pets.create and pets.store) in web.php to handle navigation when the user clicks “Add New Pet.”
 The PetController’s create() method loads the create view, which displays a form for entering pet details.
 To make the form reusable (for both creating and editing pets), I created a petForm component.
 When the form is submitted, the store() method in PetController validates the input, inserts the new pet into the database, and redirects the user back to the index page.